 If you have questions about arm pain related to throwing, contact EXOS @ Raleigh Orthopaedic at 919.876.1100 for a free injury screen or comprehensive arm care evaluation.

 About Brian Schiff, PT, OCS, CSCS:

 Brian Schiff graduated from Ohio State University in 1996 with a Bachelor’s of Science degree in Allied Health Professions, Physical Therapy.
-He became a Certified Strength & Conditioning Specialist (CSCS) through the National Strength & Conditioning Association in 1998.
-From 2002-2006, Brian served as the Strength & Conditioning coach for the Columbus Crew Major League Soccer Team.
+He became a Certified Strength and Conditioning Specialist (CSCS) through the National Strength and Conditioning Association in 1998.
+From 2002-2006, Brian served as the Strength and Conditioning coach for the Columbus Crew Major League Soccer Team.
 Brian is an APTA board certified Orthopaedic Clinical Specialist (OCS) and also certified in Functional Movement Taping (FMT) and the Functional Movement Screen (FMS).
 In 2014, he became credentialed to perform Dry Needling.

 Brian has worked as the supervisor and Sports Physical Therapist for EXOS @ Raleigh Orthopaedic since 2010.
 He specializes in treating orthopaedic and sports medicine cases and has a special interest in rehabbing baseball injuries and ACL prevention/rehab.
 Brian has worked with athletes in NFL, NBA, MLB, NHL, MLS, USTA, US Rugby as well as numerous Division 1 Collegiate athletes.
 He currently serves as a PT consultant for the Carolina Hurricanes.
 Brian is also a faculty member for Allied Health Education and presents continuing education webinars and live seminars for PT’s, ATC’s and fitness professionals.